ministryofjustice/hmpps-connect-dps-components/README.md

 The package assumes adherance to the standard [hmpps-template-typescript](https://github.com/ministryofjustice/hmpps-template-typescript) project.
 It requires:
- - a user object to be available on res.locals containing a token, displayName, and authSource.
+ - a user object to be available on `res.locals` containing a token, displayName, and authSource.
  - nunjucks to be setup
  - an environment variable to be set for the micro frontend components api called `COMPONENT_API_URL`
+ - to be run after helmet middleware

 ## Installation